Jackie-S-CMU/pui-homework-jstrawbr/final-project/Final Project Code/README.md

 - [ ] Figure out how to allow user styling in contenteditable
 - [ ] Change black text color
 - [ ] Figure out publishing
+- [ ] Font size should scale somewhat with browser size

 ## Notes
 - Look up UI library with "scroll area" / dynamic scroll - which should allow to use script to scroll from bottom